damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 ## Installing GitLab from source

 GitLab is fighting a similar battle.
-[Installation and update guides] for what we now call the installation from source are available but they are at least 10 pages long.
+[Installation and upgrade guides] for what we call the installation from source are available but they are at least 10 pages long.

 They show how to install and configure multiple dependencies, system users, which directories and files need to exist and user permissions